sraaphorst/sudoku-stochastic/README.md

 - Every row of a Sudoku board is one of the `9! = 36,2880` permutations in `S_9`.
 (The same is true for columns and grids.)

-- The idea behind generating a random board is to take the partialy filled board, and randomly complete the rown permutation.
+- The idea behind generating a random board is to take the partialy filled board, and randomly complete the row permutation.

-- Crossover breeding occurs with a fixed probability using a pre-chosen selection algorithms (k-tournament, roulette, and random).
-Two children are produced row-by-row, each with one or the other corresponding row from one of the parents.
+- Crossover breeding occurs with a fixed probability using a pre-chosen selection algorithm (k-tournament, roulette, and random are currently offered).
+Two children are produced row-by-row, each with one or the other corresponding row from one of the parents with fixed probability.

 - Mutation occurs with a fixed probability on the children, and consists of choosing a row, and then swapping a new row permtutation (that reflects the fixed cells) in place.